Licenses are Required

-If you intend to hunt, fish, or trap in 2017, you must update your lifetime, permanent disability, or permanent license regardless of whether or not you used your tags.
-This is a new statutory requirement and it has been put in place to allow the department to collect accurate harvest and licensing information for lifetime licenses.
+If you intend to hunt, fish, or trap in 2018, you must update your lifetime, permanent disability, or permanent license regardless of whether or not you used your tags.
+This statutory requirement has been put in place to allow the department to collect accurate harvest and licensing information for lifetime licenses.

 An applicant for a hunting, combination hunting and fishing, archery, or trapping license must present either:

 - A previous or current hunting, combination, archery or trapping license from Vermont or any state or Canadian province; or

 - A certificate or a letter of proof showing satisfactory completion of an approved hunter safety, archery, or trapping education course from Vermont or any other state or province; or

 - Completed affidavit attesting to having a prior hunting, combination, archery, or trapping license from Vermont or any other state or province.

 A person under age 16 must have his or her parent or guardian sign to obtain a hunting license.

 NOTE—State firearms laws, found at 13 V.S.A.
 Sect.
 4017, prohibit certain individuals, including those convicted of felonies or any domestic violence offense, those subject to a final relief from abuse order and unlawful users of controlled substances from possessing centerfire and rimfire firearms , including muzzleloaders with #209 primers.
 For a complete list of prohibitions, contact the Bureau of Alcohol, Tobacco, Firearms and Explosives at 802-865-4020.